RichardoC/kube-audit-rest/README.md

 A filtering/redaction/forwarder system.
 This can be done with many different tools, so this tool doesn't rely on any specific tooling.
 Examples of using kube-audit-rest with Elastic Search can be found in <examples/full-elastic-stack/README.md>

+## Why should I care?

+You can use kube-audit-rest to avoid bills of thousands of dollars per cluster per year for non-filterable Kubernetes audit logs.

+With kube-audit-rest you can configure exactly which events are recorded and directly send them to your SIEM, dramatically reducing storage and ingestion charges compared with only on/off configurations such as [EKS](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html)

 ## Kubernetes distribution compatibility